 - No person shall operate a motorcycle between lanes of traffic or between adjacent lines or rows of vehicles.

 - Motorcycles shall not be operated more than two abreast in a single lane.

 One tactic the lawyers for the insurance companies may use to lower your compensation is to try to prove comparative negligence.
 This means that if you were partially responsible for your accident, the value of your compensation will be reduced according to your degree of fault.

 Alabama, however, is one of the few states in which contributory negligence is the law.
 In Alabama, unless the other party is 100 percent at fault, you are barred from claiming any damages, regardless of the severity of your injury.

 As your motorcycle accident lawyers, we will fight to ensure that your rights are protected and that you receive full and fair compensation for your injuries.

 Contact our AV® rated motorcycle accident attorneys in Pensacola today

-The consultation is free, and you owe nothing for attorney fees unless we win your case.
+At Baker and Baker, PLLC, the consultation is free, and you owe nothing for attorney fees unless we win your case.
 To schedule a time to discuss your case, please contact us online or call us at 850-316-8247.